WBOR-91-1-FM/wbor-endec/README.md

 - `webhooks`: List of webhook URLs to forward EAS messages to.
 These can be any HTTP(S) endpoint that accepts POST requests.
 - `groupme_bot_ids`: List of GroupMe bot IDs to forward EAS messages to.
 These can be found in the GroupMe developer portal (public, free).
 - `discord_urls`: List of Discord webhook URLs to forward EAS messages to.
 You can create a webhook in your Discord server channel settings.
+- `rabbitmq_amqp_url`: RabbitMQ AMQP URL to forward EAS messages to.
+This should be in the format `amqp://username:password@hostname:port/vhost`.
+- `rabbitmq_exchange_name`: The RabbitMQ exchange name to publish messages to.
+This is optional and defaults to `wbor-endec`.

 Save in a directory managed by systemd's `LoadCredential` (e.g. `/etc/wbor-endec/`) as `secrets.json` with permissions `0600` and owner `root:root`: